PascaleStark/RecipeManager/README.md

 CSS styling is based on the 7-1 CSS architecture with SASS where 7 folders are created in the same SASS folder (Abstracts, base, components, layout, pages, thems, and vendors).
 Not all of them are required for this project.
 See the src folder for more details https://github.com/PascaleStark/RecipeManager/tree/main/src/sass

 - CSS concepts and featured used in this project: <br>
-  - layout with Flexbox and CSS grids
+  - layout with Flexbox and CSS [grids](https://github.com/PascaleStark/RecipeManager/blob/d604d9a3b253daaaccffef1757c157feffe540fe/src/sass/components/_recipeCard.scss#L3)
   - CSS positioning
-  - Other CSS properties (backdrop-filter, transform, [background-image](https://github.com/PascaleStark/RecipeManager/blob/295922a1eab1f27e6ebd32537958a5fdcdd22482/src/sass/layout/_main-section.scss#L8) to create a filter of an image , center divs with [position absolute](https://github.com/PascaleStark/RecipeManager/blob/480379ddfd7b362183e961612a269821f76970f5/src/sass/components/_search.scss#L2) and margin: x auto
+  - Other CSS properties (backdrop-filter, transform, [background-image](https://github.com/PascaleStark/RecipeManager/blob/295922a1eab1f27e6ebd32537958a5fdcdd22482/src/sass/layout/_main-section.scss#L8) to create a filter of an image , center divs with [position absolute](https://github.com/PascaleStark/RecipeManager/blob/480379ddfd7b362183e961612a269821f76970f5/src/sass/components/_search.scss#L2) and margin: x auto, [webkit-input-placeholder](https://github.com/PascaleStark/RecipeManager/blob/480379ddfd7b362183e961612a269821f76970f5/src/sass/components/_search.scss#L2),

 # Credits